The Gorilla of Soho

-The Gorilla of Soho (Der Gorilla von Soho) is 1968 West German crime film directed by Harald Philipp and starring Horst Tappert, Uschi Glas and Uwe Friedrichsen.
+The Gorilla of Soho (Der Gorilla von Soho) is 1968 West German crime film directed by Alfred Vohrer and starring Horst Tappert, Uschi Glas and Uwe Friedrichsen.
 It was part of Rialto Film's long-running series of Edgar Wallace adaptations.

 It was shot on location around London and at the Spandau Studios in Berlin.
 The film's sets were designed by the art directors Walter Kutz and Wilhelm Vorwerg.